Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

 The logs command is really useful for debugging purposes.
 E.g. you can use it to view the logs of a stopped container and find out why it stopped unexpectedly.

 The (workload) command section of the above command is actually optional.
-The image comes with a dafault workload command built-in.
+The image usually comes with a dafault workload command built-in.
 So we effectively did an override.
 To see what the default command is, do:

 ```bash
 $ docker container run centos:latest